Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization: Results

 {\textit{\textbf{Datasets:}} } The experiments are conducted on the widely-used DeepMIMO dataset\citeup{deepmimo,Insite} in wireless localization.
 This open-source dataset includes diverse wireless scenarios, enabling effective evaluation of model accuracy and generalization performance.
 The used localization scenarios include the `O1' scenario with consistent line-of-sight (LoS), the `O1B' scenario with non-line-of-sight (NLoS) users due to obstructions, and the multi-scenario `MO1` scenario composed of five adjacent cellulars.
 Schematic diagrams of the scenarios are shown in Fig. \ref{scenario_fig}.
 The detailed parameters of the wireless systems and datasets are presented in Table \ref{table_deepmimo} of the `Appendix'.

-{\textit{\textbf{Baselines:}} } In this article, three advanced LNNs, MFCNet\citeup{fdma_positioning}, AD\_CNN\citeup{ad_cnn2_long}, and CNN\citeup{cnn4}, are used as comparison methods to evaluate the accuracy of ALLoc.
+{\textit{\textbf{Baselines:}} } In this article, three representative LNNs, MFCNet\citeup{fdma_positioning}, AD\_CNN\citeup{ad_cnn2_long}, and CNN\citeup{cnn4}, are used as comparison methods to evaluate the accuracy of ALLoc.
 Meanwhile, transfer learning\citeup{transfer_learning} and multi-task learning\citeup{multi_task} are used as comparison methods to evaluate the generalization of ALLoc.
 These methods can be outlined as follows: \begin{itemize} \item MFCNet: This method employs LSTM as the backbone network, leveraging information accumulation across multiple carriers to map MIMO-OFDM CSI to user location.
-It is one of the most accurate LNNs to date. \item AD\_CNN: This method first transforms CSI matrix into sparse angle-delay domain using two-dimensional discrete Fourier transform (2D DFT), and then maps it to user location using a CNN.
+It is a method that has demonstrated state-of-the-art accuracy. \item AD\_CNN: This method first transforms CSI matrix into sparse angle-delay domain using two-dimensional discrete Fourier transform (2D DFT), and then maps it to user location using a CNN.
 It is one of the most widely-used LLNs\citeup{ad_cnn1,ad_cnn2_long,ad_cnn3_long}. \item CNN: This method omits the DFT step in AD\_CNN and directly maps CSI to user location using a CNN.
 It is also a widely used LNN\citeup{cnn1,cnn2,cnn4}. \item Transfer Learning: This method involves using the parameters trained in another scenario as the initial parameters of the LNN in a new scenario, and then fine-tuning the model with new scenario's data to accelerate the learning process. \item Multi-Task Learning: This method splits the LNN into a shared backbone network and scenario-specific heads.
 The backbone network shares parameters across all scenarios, while each scenario's head is trained independently.
 During pre-training, multi-scenario data is used to jointly train the backbone network.
 When deploying to a new scenario, a new head is trained using local data. \end{itemize}

 MFCNet, AD\_CNN, and CNN are all the data-to-label methods, differing only in their network architectures, which results in slight variations in final accuracy.
 To clearly presenting results, we set the widely-used AD\_CNN as the default LNN's network architecture in transfer learning and multi-task learning.